hongkim9815/wand_gadget_project/README.md

-  /multiprocessing_tk.py    a test for multiprocessing with Tkinter, wand, and requests module /thread_tk_wand.py        a test for thread-based programming /transparency_tk.py       a test for displaying transparent gif on Tkinter window /ultrasonic.py            a test for distance sensor based on ultrasonic module HC-SR04 /weather_tk_hangeul.py    a test for displaying hangeul on Tkinter window, and web crawler
+  /multiprocessing_tk.py    a test for multiprocessing with Tkinter, wand, and requests module /thread_tk_wand.py        a test for thread-based programming /transparency_tk.py       a test for displaying transparent gif on Tkinter window /ultrasonic.py            a test for distance sensor which is ultrasonic module HC-SR04 /ultrasonic_advanced.py   a test for accuracy and compatibility of the distance sensor.
+  /weather_tk_hangeul.py    a test for displaying hangeul on Tkinter window, and web crawler

 main.py                     main python file of the gadget